radhika2104/neogcamp-markOne/README.md

 ## URL for App

-This CLI App was created using Repl
+This CLI App was created using Repl.

+URL - https://replit.com/@radhika2104/quizapp?v=1?embed=1&output=1

 Note: repl.run is now deprecated.
 To run the app, click on run after opening the URL.

-URL - https://replit.com/@radhika2104/quizapp?v=1?embed=1&output=1